Public Programme exhibition: Writing her own Script

 ‘Writing her own Script’ celebrates many of the pioneering women photographers at work in Britain over the last 100 years.
 It charts a course from the 1930s to the present and provides an overview of photography in Britain that focuses on two strands: a humanistic documentary tradition and a more personal, performative, practice.
 The exhibition takes its name from a large-scale photograph by Susan Hiller.

 It begins with political and social engagement, presenting the very rare work of Edith Tudor-Hart, the Picture Post photographs of Grace Robertson, the street photography of Dorothy Bohm and the humanism of Shirley Baker and Marketa Luskacova.
 It then suggests the importance of this legacy to younger photographers that include Eliza Hatch and Bindi Vora.
 It aims to provide an opportunity to consider the use of photography as a social or political tool.

-The exhibition includes work by Heather Agyepong, Shirley Baker, Dorothy Bohm, Sonia Boyce, Juno Calypso, Helen Chadwick, Hannah Collins, Caroline Coon, Maisie Cousins, Eliza Hatch, Rose Finn-Kelcey, Susan Hiller, Anna Fox, Alexis Hunter, Sarah Jones, Karen Knorr, Marketa Luskacova, Sarah Maple, Rosy Martin, Linda McCartney, Polly Penrose, Grace Robertson, Jo Spence, Edith Tudor-Hart and Bindi Vora.
+The exhibition includes work by Heather Agyepong, Shirley Baker, Dorothy Bohm, Sonia Boyce, Juno Calypso, Helen Chadwick, Hannah Collins, Caroline Coon, Maisie Cousins, Rose Finn-Kelcey, Anna Fox, Eliza Hatch, Susan Hiller, Alexis Hunter, Sarah Jones, Karen Knorr, Marketa Luskacova, Sarah Maple, Rosy Martin, Linda McCartney, Laura Pannack, Polly Penrose, Grace Robertson, Jo Spence, Edith Tudor-Hart, Paloma Tendero and Bindi Vora.